TeXitoi/rust-mdo/README.md

 ## Presentation

-Rust mdo is a monadic do notation using macro and duck typing.
-It provides a syntax extention providing something looking like the Haskell do notation, and rewrite it using a `bind` function.
-Some functions are privided for some common monadic structures.
+Rust mdo is a monadic do notation using macros and duck typing.
+It provides a syntax extension providing something that looks like the Haskell do notation, and rewrites it using a `bind` function.
+Some functions are provided for a number of common monadic structures.

 ## Example